Skip to content

 Phase-8 Registries and Configuration

-Phase 8 introduces explicit registry helpers in src/codira/registry.py.
+Phase 8 introduced explicit registry helpers in src/codira/registry.py.

-• when unset or blank, the backend defaults to sqlite
+• when unset or blank across all config levels, the backend defaults to sqlite

 • unsupported backend names raise ValueError before indexing or query work